pudly/schmopera-hugo/content/articles/dean-burry-on-the-highwayman.md

 categories = "Interview"
 date = "2016-04-22T13:43:00+01:00"
 lastmod = "2016-04-22T14:38:00+01:00"
-publishDate = "2016-04-22T13:55:00+01:00"
-slug = "dean-burry-on-the-highwayman"
-title = "Dean Burry on &quot;The Highwayman&quot;"
+preamble = "On May 3 and 4 at Toronto's Trinity-St. Paul's Centre, the [Talisker Players](/scene/companies/talisker-players/) present [*Cross'd by the Stars*](http://www.taliskerplayers.ca/crossedbystars.html), a concert filled with music about \"soulmates who are fated to be torn apart.\" Mezzo-soprano [Krisztina Szabó](/scene/people/krisztina-szabo/), baritone [Aaron Durand](/talking-with-singers-aaron-durand/), and reader Stewart Arnott join the Talisker Players for works by Purcell, Gluck, Bernstein, Mahler, and the premiere of [Dean Burry](/scene/people/dean-burry/)'s *The Highwayman*, based on the poem by Alfred Noyes.\n\nWe spoke with Burry about his new piece, about having it premiered by Szabó, a noted champion of new music, and on what he has learned about writing for the voice.\n\nFor full details and ticket information for *Cross'd by the Stars*, follow our box office links below." publishDate = "2016-04-22T13:55:00+01:00" short_description = "On May 3 and 4 at Toronto's Trinity-St. Paul's Centre, the Talisker Players present Cross'd by the Stars, a concert filled with music about \"soulmates who are fated to be torn apart.\" Mezzo-soprano Krisztina Szabó, baritone Aaron Durand, and reader Stewart Arnott join the Talisker Players for works by Purcell, Gluck, Bernstein, Mahler, and the premiere of Dean Burry's The Highwayman, based on the poem by Alfred Noyes." slug = "dean-burry-on-the-highwayman" title = "Dean Burry on &quot;The Highwayman&quot;"
 +++